kshaffer/kshaffer.github.io/_posts/2017-01-19-data-mining-the-new-york-philharmonic-performance-history.md

          movement = as.character(movement),
          conductor = as.character(conductor),
          soloist = as.character(soloist))

 tidy_nyp %>%
   write.csv('ny_phil_programs.csv')
 ~~~

 This takes a *looooooong* time to process on a dual-core PC, which is why I was sure to save the results immediately for reloading in the future.
 Normally I would write a function that could be vectorized (processed on each value in parallel), which takes advantage of R's (well, really C's) high-efficiency matrix multiplication capabilities.
-However, because the input (one record per performance) and output (one record per piece per program) were necessarily different lengths, I couldn't make that work. *If you know how to do that, please drop me an email or tweet and I'll be eternally grateful!*
+However, because the input (one record per concert program) and output (one record per piece per program) were necessarily different lengths, I couldn't make that work. *If you know how to do that, please drop me an email or tweet and I'll be eternally grateful!*

 After a cup of coffee, or maybe two!, I have a handy tibble of almost 82,000 performance records from the entire history of the NY Philharmonic!